microsoft/vscode-docs/api/references/when-clause-contexts.md

 ### 'in' and 'not in' conditional operators

-The `in` operator for when-clauses allows for a dynamic lookup of a context key's value within another context key's value.
+The `in` operator for when clauses allows for a dynamic lookup of a context key's value within another context key's value.
 For example, if you wanted to add a context menu command to folders that contain a certain type of file (or something that can't be statically known), you can now use the `in` operator to achieve it.
 You can use the `not in` operator to check the opposite condition.

 Operator | Symbol | Example
 -------- | ------ | -----